Internship Frequently Asked Questions

 Koinonia Farm is a smoke-free, tobacco-free campus.
-Vehicles are smoke-free.
+Vehicles are smoke-free, too.
 Alcohol may be used discreetly and in moderation in your residence outside of work hours.
-No alcohol is allowed in open, public areas.
+No alcohol is allowed in open, public areas indoors or outdoors.
 No level of drunkenness is acceptable.
 Illegal drugs are not allowed.

-Bring a bike, maybe a car, but nothing else listed above.
+Bring a bike and or a vehicle if you wish, but nothing else listed above.
 Please remember that we aim to live simply.
-When deciding what to bring, keep in mind that you won’t have a big space to put it, and that you will be living with other people who may come from different lifestyles and levels of material wealth or austerity.
-Please just bring what you need during your stay.
+When deciding what to bring, keep in mind that you won’t have a big space to put it, and that you will be living with other people who may come from different lifestyles and levels of material wealth.

 As for furniture, intern lodging is fully furnished, so you do not need to bring any.
-Of course, if you have a baby, special physical needs, etc., you should bring whatever you need for those purposes, but in general, Koinonia is not a very good storage unit!
+Of course, if you have a baby, special physical needs, etc., you should bring whatever is necessary for those purposes, but in general, Koinonia is not a very good storage unit.
 We provide all of your bedding, plus towels and washcloths.

-You may bring a vehicle though we do have shuttles to Americus various times throughout the week for errands, grocery shopping and we try to organize outings from time to time.
+If needed, we have shuttles to Americus various times throughout the week for errands, grocery shopping and we try to organize outings from time to time.
 If you bring your own car, please be willing to share it in terms of offering rides to others.

 No. We’ve had people of all ages participate in the internship.
 In one term, the youngest intern was 20 and the oldest was 91 when the internship began.
 We celebrated 92 with her!